syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Getting-Started.md

    {:.prettyprint}

-> Note:If you do not set any value to the CurrencyTextBox then the default value will be as follows:

-> If the UseNullOption is set to true, Value of the NullValue property will be the default value.

-> Otherwise Zero will be the default value (based on the MinValue and MaxValue the default value will change).
+N>If you do not set any value to the CurrencyTextBox then the default value will be as follows: If the UseNullOption is set to true, Value of the NullValue property will be the default value.
+Otherwise Zero will be the default value (based on the MinValue and MaxValue the default value will change).

 See Also